djaszak/raid_roster_planner/README.md

 # Raid roster planner
-A django-rest-framework application handling different people with their preferred WoW specs.
+A django based web site handling different people with their preferred WoW specs.
 The site is found at https://rosterplanner.pythonanywhere.com/